Learn About Cascade Rodent Control – Inspection, Treatment, Protection

 Cascade’s Rodent ‘Inspect and Protect’ Service

 Each service your Cascade Pest Control certified technician will inspect these stations to determine rodent activity levels in the neighborhood.
-He/She will also check the viability of the bait replacing as needed, and then continue to inspect key locations for droppings or other signs of rats or mice .
+They will also check the viability of the bait replacing as needed, and then continue to inspect key locations for droppings or other signs of rats or mice.
 A periodic inspection of the crawlspace entrance and, preferably, an annual attic check are a must.

-Whenever signs indicate that rodent populations are on the rise, or if you, our client, have noticed something, we carry out the extra measures needed for rodent control to keep you protected.
+Whenever signs indicate that rodent populations are on the rise, or if you, our client, have noticed something, we carry out the extra measures needed for rodent control to keep you protected at no extra cost.